-by Pastor Bob Burridge ©2014
+by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 As Paul waited for Silas and Timothy to join him in Athens, he took the opportunity to explain the gospel both to the Jews in the Synagogues, and to the Gentiles in the market place.
 He was invited to address the philosophers at the Areopagus to explain his teachings.
 Paul didn’t hesitate, though their interest was obviously just a vain curiosity.

 He commented on their deeply religious and superstitious attitudes.
 Pointing out their monument to an unknowable God, Paul said that God is knowable.
 He then began to proclaim that truth to these skeptics.
 He told them that God made all things, and that by his sovereign providence he upholds all things.
-Therefore, all men are obligated to honor him obediently.
+Therefore, all are obligated to honor him obediently.

-Up to that point Paul’s message was seen by the philosophers as just a different view of the universe on a metaphysical level.
+Up to that point Paul’s message was seen by the philosophersas just a different view of the universe on a metaphysical level.
 Interesting, but not challenging.
 Then Paul took the next step.
 Since all are created by and sustained by this Sovereign Creator, all are held accountable before God’s judgment.

 God holds us morally accountable and will judge all men through Jesus Christ.

 God had been patient and long-suffering toward the unbelieving nations.
 Peter reminds us of the patience of God back in the time of Noah.
-1 Peter 3:20, “they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared …”
+1 Peter 3:20, “they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared …” The Athenians Paul was speaking to had lived in spiritual darkness for a long time.
+God had been patient.
+He didn’t bring his judgment upon them immediately for what they deserved.

-At this point in his address to the Athenians, Paul was narrowing the focus of his message to the main moral issue.
-Since God made all things for his glory, and the pagans had not lived for his glory, their only hope is that they turn from their sin based upon the only hope possible.
+After the seasons of God’s patience, there comes a time of accountability.
+Paul narrowed the focus of his message to the main moral issue.
+Since God made all things for his glory, and the pagans had not lived for his glory, their only hope is that they turn from their sin based on the only hope possible.

 God makes it clear that all need to repent.
 There are three things we are told to tell unbelievers.